Vaishnavivashistha416/c-task/README.md

 # c-task
-i have completed tasks which was given bt codsoft
+i have completed tasks which was given by codsoft